kermitt2/delft/Readme.md

 From the observation that most of the open source implementations using Keras are toy examples, our motivation is to develop a framework that can be efficient, scalable and more usable in a production environment (with all the known limitations of Python of course for this purpose).
 The benefits of DeLFT are:

-* Re-implement a variety of state-of-the-art deep learning architectures for both sequence labelling and text classification problems, including the usage of the recent [ELMo](https://allennlp.org/elmo) and [BERT](https://github.com/google-research/bert) contextualised embeddings, which can all be used within the same environment.
+* Re-implement a variety of state-of-the-art deep learning architectures for both sequence labelling and text classification problems, including the usage of the recent [ELMo](https://allennlp.org/elmo) contextualised embeddings and [BERT](https://github.com/google-research/bert) transformer architecture, which can all be used within the same environment.
 For instance, this allows to reproduce under similar conditions the performance of all recent NER systems, and even improve most of them.

 * Reduce model size, in particular by removing word embeddings from them.
 For instance, the model for the toxic comment classifier went down from a size of 230 MB with embeddings to 1.8 MB.
 In practice the size of all the models of DeLFT is less than 2 MB, except for Ontonotes 5.0 NER model which is 4.7 MB.